spring-guides/tut-spring-security-and-angular-js/oauth2-vanilla/README.md

 ### Testing the Authorization Server

-Our server is using the Spring Boot default security settings, so like the server in [Part I] it will be protected by HTTP Basic authentication.
-To initiate an [authorization code token grant](https://tools.ietf.org/html/rfc6749#section-1.3.1) you visit the authorization endpoint at http://localhost:9999/uaa/oauth/authorize?response_type=code&client_id=acme&redirect_uri=http://example.com once you have authenticated you will get a redirect to example.com with an authorization code attached, e.g. http://example.com/?code=jYWioI.
+Our server is using the Spring Boot default security settings, so like the server in [Part I][first] it will be protected by HTTP Basic authentication.
+To initiate an [authorization code token grant](https://tools.ietf.org/html/rfc6749#section-1.3.1) you visit the authorization endpoint, e.g. at http://localhost:9999/uaa/oauth/authorize?response_type=code&client_id=acme&redirect_uri=http://example.com once you have authenticated you will get a redirect to example.com with an authorization code attached, e.g. http://example.com/?code=jYWioI.

 > Note: for the purposes of this sample application we have created a client "acme" with no registered redirect, which is what enables us to get a redirect the example.com.
 In a production application you should always register a redirect (and use HTTPS).

 The code can be exchanged for an access token using the "acme" client credentials on the token endpoint:

 ```
-$ curl acme:acmesecret@localhost:9999/uaa/oauth/token -d grant_type=authorization_code -d client_id=acme -d redirect_uri=http://example.com -d code=jYWioI
+$ curl acme:acmesecret@localhost:9999/uaa/oauth/token  \
+-d grant_type=authorization_code -d client_id=acme     \
+-d redirect_uri=http://example.com -d code=jYWioI
 {"access_token":"2219199c-966e-4466-8b7e-12bb9038c9bb","token_type":"bearer","refresh_token":"d193caf4-5643-4988-9a4a-1c03c9d657aa","expires_in":43199,"scope":"openid"}
 ```